SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-column.md

 ## Check the result

+1. In SAP Business Application Studio, go to the **Application Info - incidents** tab, and click the **Preview Application** tile.
+2. The application opens in a separate tab of the browser prompting you for a user and password.
+In the **User** field, enter **alice**, don't use capital letter A. Leave the **Password** field empty.
+Press **Enter**.

-8. The list page of the Incident Management application should look like this:
+The list page of the Incident Management application should look like this:

 ![result](./images/intro-custom-column.png)